FeNO in Practice

 • monitor asthma control over time

-FeNO is quick to perform, easy to interpret and ideal for busy primary care pathways.
+FeNO is fast to perform, straightforward to interpret and well suited to busy primary care pathways.

 FeNO in Secondary Care

-In secondary care and specialist respiratory services, FeNO is used to support more complex asthma cases.
-It helps clinicians understand the type and severity of airway inflammation and guides decisions around advanced treatments.
+In secondary care and specialist respiratory services, FeNO testing supports the assessment of more complex asthma cases.
+It helps clinicians understand the type and severity of airway inflammation and guides decisions around more advanced treatment options.

-• support diagnosis when symptoms are difficult to interpret
+• support diagnosis when symptoms are unclear or difficult to interpret

-• identify patients who may require specialist therapies
+• identify individuals who may benefit from specialist therapies

-FeNO provides a clear biomarker that complements more detailed investigations carried out in hospital settings.
+FeNO offers a clear inflammatory biomarker that complements the broader range of diagnostic tests available in hospital settings.

 FeNO vs Spirometry

-FeNO and spirometry measure different aspects of airway health and are most effective when used together.
+FeNO and spirometry assess different aspects of airway health, and they provide the most value when used together.

-• Spirometry = how well the lungs are working
+• Spirometry shows how well the lungs are functioning

-• FeNO = how inflamed the airways are
+• FeNO indicates how inflamed the airways are

 FeNO vs Eosinophils

-Both FeNO testing and eosinophil blood tests can help identify eosinophilic inflammation, but they offer different advantages.
+FeNO testing and eosinophil blood tests both help identify eosinophilic inflammation, but they provide different types of information.

-Eosinophil blood tests measure the number of eosinophils in the bloodstream, which can indicate systemic inflammation.
-However, results can be influenced by infections, allergies or other factors, and results are not specific to the airways.
+A blood eosinophil test measures the number of eosinophils circulating in the bloodstream, which can indicate wider (systemic) inflammation.
+However, blood eosinophil levels can be influenced by infections, allergies or other health factors and may not accurately reflect what is happening in the airways.

-FeNO directly measures inflammation within the airways themselves.
-It provides immediate results at the point of care and reflects how likely a patient is to respond to inhaled corticosteroids.
+FeNO testing measures nitric oxide levels directly from the breath, giving a real-time indication of inflammation within the airways.
+Results are available immediately at the point of care and can help indicate how likely a patient is to benefit from inhaled corticosteroids.

-• FeNO = airway inflammation (breath test with instant result)
+• FeNO = airway inflammation (breath test with immediate result)

-FeNO is therefore more practical for rapid asthma diagnosis and ongoing management, especially in primary care.
+This makes FeNO a more practical tool for rapid asthma diagnosis and ongoing management, particularly in primary care.